-This type of breast cancer breaks through the wall of the duct and grows through the fatty tissue of the breast.
-At this point, it can spread (metastasize) to other parts of the body.
+Invasive (or infiltrating) ductal carcinoma (IDC) starts in a milk duct of the breast, breaks through the wall of the duct, and grows into the fatty tissue of the breast.
+At this point, it may be able to spread (metastasize) to other parts of the body through the lymphatic system and bloodstream.
 At least 8 out of 10 male breast cancers are IDCs (alone or mixed with other types of invasive or in situ breast cancer).
 Because the male breast is much smaller than the female breast, all male breast cancers start relatively close to the nipple, so they are more likely to spread to the nipple.
 This is different from Paget disease as described below.

 Infiltrating (or invasive) lobular carcinoma (ILC)